kenxjzhang/made_by_human/Example report - HR Software.md

+# Prompt
+Overall Goal:

+I am conducting a follow-up analysis for an academic experiment.
+Based on prior research, I have selected the Software industry for my study.

+My goal is to identify specific, real-world "comparable trios" of public companies within this industry to serve as a basis for an anonymized case study.

+Detailed Task Description:

+Your task is to conduct a deep analysis of the software industry and identify a distinct "comparable trios."
+A "comparable trio" is a set of three companies that are direct or close competitors, operating within the same specific sub-sector of the industry.
+The goal is finding the company trio such that participants are not able to easily know which company has highest stock price in the past 6 month.
+No famous firms should be included.
+The three companies should have similar market caps.

+Requirements for the Report:

+There are three distinctive sections in the report: information, analysis, and recommendation.

+The information section shows the fundamentals of business and the financial information.
+The analysis goes deep into the patterns of the information and analyze why pattern happen (e.g. why the revenue drops, why they decide to invest large in certain business).
+The recommendation gives final recommendation of one of the three companies.
+It is giving investor a clear recommendation why they should buy one of the three companies instead of the other two.
+It is okay to put in caution and analyze the bull/bear forecast.
+But still, here it is less about the analyzing but about recommendation.

+Audience: The report must be written for a moderately financially literate adult.
+The language should be clear, direct, and professional.

+Clarity over Jargon: Avoid overly technical financial or industry jargon.
+Explain the "so what?" behind the data.
+For instance, instead of just "P/S ratio is 15x," state "The company is valued at a high 15 times its sales, indicating high market expectations for future growth."

+Objectivity (in Sections 1 & 2): The tone in the Information and Analysis sections should be objective and balanced.

+Brevity: The entire report should be concise and easily readable within a few minutes (approx. 600-800 words).

+### Requirements for the Report:

+There are three distinctive sections in the report: information, analysis, and recommendation.

+The information section shows the fundamentals of business and the financial information.
+The analysis goes deep into the patterns of the information and analyze why pattern happen (e.g. why the revenue drops, why they decide to invest large in certain business).
+The recommendation gives final recommendation of one of the three companies.
+It is giving investor a clear recommendation why they should buy one of the three companies instead of the other two.
+It is okay to put in caution and analyze the bull/bear forecast.
+But still, here it is less about the analyzing but about recommendation.

+Audience: The report must be written for a moderately financially literate adult.
+The language should be clear, direct, and professional.

+Clarity over Jargon: Avoid overly technical financial or industry jargon.
+Explain the "so what?" behind the data.
+For instance, instead of just "P/S ratio is 15x," state "The company is valued at a high 15 times its sales, indicating high market expectations for future growth."

+Objectivity (in Sections 1 & 2): The tone in the Information and Analysis sections should be objective and balanced.

+Brevity: The entire report should be concise and easily readable within a few minutes (approx. 600-800 words).

 ### 1. Information: Understanding the Competitors

 The technology-enabled human capital sector offers a compelling investment landscape, sitting at the intersection of technology and services.
 This report analyzes a trio of competitors in this space—Kforce (KFRC), Heidrick & Struggles (HSII), and AMN Healthcare (AMN)—to determine which presents the most promising opportunity for stock investment in mid 2025.
 While all three firms connect talent with opportunity, their specialized end-markets in technology, executive leadership, and healthcare, respectively, expose them to different economic cycles and growth drivers.
 By examining their fundamentals and strategic positioning based on the latest full-year 2024 results, this analysis provides a clear recommendation for investors seeking the highest potential return in mid 2025.